 It is proposed that it will be taken in Term 3 of Year 1 and re-administered in Term 4 of Year 1 for those who did not pass.
-In the England the test is redone in Year 2 for those who did not meet the benchmark the first time round.
+In England, the test is redone in Year 2 for those who did not meet the benchmark.
 It’s not yet clear if this would also be the case in Australia.

 The critics of the check claim that phonics isn’t all there is to reading.
 Every phonics reading expert would completely agree!
 There are five critical skills a child needs to become a confident reader, often called The Big Five:

 Phonics is an early, but critical, skill in learning to read; it allows a child to ‘lift’ a word off the page.
 Then comes comprehension.
 If he/she can’t lift the word off the page, how can we expect a child to comprehend what it says?
-As Psychologist and Speech Pathologist, Professor Pamela Snow, said, knowledge of phonics “is necessary but not sufficient for beginning readers”.
+As Professor Pamela Snow, a Psychologist and Speech Pathologist, said, knowledge of phonics “is necessary but not sufficient for beginning readers”.

 Think about learning a musical instrument: you don’t play like Beethoven just by learning to recognise the notes, but it is the first necessary foundational step to launch you as a musician.

 Federal Education Minister, Simon Birmingham, understands how expensive and difficult it is to catch children up in Year 3 and further on.
 Researcher, Keith Stanovich, talks about the reading “Matthew Effect”, likening it to the term from the Bible where the rich got richer and the poor got poorer.
 In reading, the gap between the good readers and the poor readers gets bigger and bigger.
 The chart below demonstrates this perfectly.